How can we help?

 Get in touch

 Some people suffering with tinnitus describe hearing a ringing, buzzing or whistling noise where there is no external noise present.
 The sound could be in any form and at any level of intensity.
 It could be constant, intermittent, occasional or even pulsing.
 Tinnitus is a lot more common than people think.
 It is said to affect 10-15% of the general population, hence why awareness is so important.
-Tinnitus is related to auditory dysfunction and 60% of sufferers have some level of hearing loss.
+There are many possible causes of tinnitus, but it is often related to auditory dysfunction and 60% of sufferers have some level of hearing loss.

 Some other interesting facts include 70% of tinnitus sufferers are said to be male and a swedish Gothenburg study found 12% of normal hearing children have tinnitus.

-If you believe you’re suffering with tinnitus, or any other hearing problems, book in to see Dr Adesugba today.
+If you believe you’re suffering with tinnitus, or any other hearing problems, it is important to be appropriately assessed.
+Book in to see Dr Adesugba today.
 Simply complete the contact form here or call 01442 331 900.

 Here are some related articles